DePaul vs. Louisville College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 150.2

-DePaul has put together a 1-6-0 record against the spread this season, while Louisville is 3-4-0.
-The Blue Demons have hit the over in four games, while Cardinals games have gone over five times.
+DePaul has compiled a 1-6-0 record against the spread this season, while Louisville is 3-4-0.
+A total of four out of the Blue Demons' games this season have hit the over, and five of the Cardinals' games have gone over.

 Bet on this or any college basketball matchup at BetMGM